yungjakey/ptdata-djpy-workshop/doc/ENGLISH.md

   - Markdown editing support

 To use these settings, simply open the project in VS Code, and you'll be prompted to install recommended extensions.

-### ℹ️ Troubleshooting

-If you encounter issues:
-1. **Conda environment not activating:**
-- Run VSCode as Administrator
-- Execute: `Set-ExecutionPolicy RemoteSigned`
-- Try activating again: `conda activate djpyworkshop`
-2. **Python packages not found:**
-- Ensure you've activated the conda environment
-3. **Jupyter notebooks not opening:**
-- Select a Kernel when opening a notebook (use the "djpyworkshop" conda environment kernel)
-- Make sure the Python extension in VS Code is installed
-- Restart VS Code after installing extensions
-4. **Executable not found**:
-- This usually means the program isn't in your PATH environment variable
-- Check your PATH by opening PowerShell and running: `$env:Path -split ";"`
-- You may need to add the relevant directory to your PATH:
-  - Search for "Edit environment variables" in Windows
-  - Edit the PATH variable and add the missing directory
-  - Restart PowerShell/VS Code after making changes

 ### 🔄 Development Container (NOT IMPLEMENTED YET)
 This project includes a Development Container configuration for consistent development environments across machines: